-Poorer system performance: Older Progress applications which are not designed or optimized for state-of-the-art platforms are proving to be a challenge for companies.
-They are not only lowering the performance of the IT systems of organizations, they are also preventing them from scaling, as demands from both internal and external customers increase.
+- Poorer System Performance: Older Progress applications which are not designed or optimized for state-of-the-art platforms are proving to be a challenge for companies.
+They are not only lowering the performance of the IT systems of organizations, but they are also preventing them from scaling, as demands from both internal and external customers increase.

-High maintenance costs: Legacy Progress apps, as in the case of all older software, have become difficult and costly to maintain.
-This is owing to the fact that the old technology cannot keep pace with the dynamic requirements of business.
+- High Maintenance Costs: Legacy Progress apps, as in the case of all older software, have become difficult and costly to maintain.
+This is owing to the fact that the old technology cannot keep pace with the dynamic requirements of the business.
 As more tactical development is taking place, it is adding to the support burden.

-Lack of people skills: As the technology has become less popular, people with expertize on Progress too has decreased.
+- Lack of People Skills: As the technology has become less popular, people with expertize on Progress too has decreased.
 Finding and retaining manpower that can support legacy Progress applications has become difficult.
-Besides, the new generation of IT engineers prefer to work on cutting-edge technologies that offer them an advantage in the job market and make them more employable.
+Besides, the new generation of IT engineers prefers to work on cutting-edge technologies that offer them an advantage in the job market and make them more employable.

-Slow down in the product life cycle: Companies using legacy Progress apps typically find it expensive and time consuming to develop new applications on this older platform.
-Getting new offerings to market quickly, therefore, is a major challenges, causing them to become uncompetitive.
-They are also slow to respond to the dynamic and fast changing needs of customers.
+- Slow Down in the Product Life Cycle: Companies using legacy Progress apps typically find it expensive and time-consuming to develop new applications on this older platform.
+Getting new offerings to market quickly, therefore, is a major challenge, causing them to become uncompetitive.
+They are also slow to respond to the dynamic and fast-changing needs of customers.

 Companies running an application on an unsupported version of Progress (say a version older than 9.1E or 10.2B), are simply sitting on a ticking time bomb, where a disaster is waiting to happen.
 When they encounter a problem, they are unlikely to receive help or recover from the huge losses they incur.
 Their business itself could be at risk.